microsoft/Federal-App-Innovation-Community/templates/bicep/README.md

 ## Contributing Guidelines

-If you want to contribute code to the SOE-C (features, updated API version, modules, etc) and help the Department of State secure baseline grow please perform the following:
+If you want to contribute code to these templates (features, updated API version, modules, etc) and help the build this repository, please follow the contribution guidelines in [here](../../README.md#contributing)

-1. Submit a ticket to DT/EI/IM/CVS via SNow for permissions to the project to create a fork.
-1. Fork the repo
-1. Make your changes
-1. Submit a pull request
-1. Submit a ticket to DT/EI/IM/CVS via SNow to review the pull request

 ### Parameter Guidelines